-2. Significant accounting policies
+2 Significant accounting policies

-The accounting policies used in the preparation of these unaudited pro forma statements are in accordance with those disclosed in HII's unaudited consolidated financial statements for the nine month period ended September 30, 2006.
+The accounting policies used in the preparation of these unaudited pro forma statements are in accordance with those disclosed in Hil's unaudited consolidated financial statements for the nine month period ended September 30, 2006.
 These pro forma unaudited consolidated financial statements do not include all of the information and disclosure required by IFRS, and therefore should be read in conjunction with the IFRS unaudited September 30, 2006 consolidated financial statements of HII.

-3. Assumptions to pro forma consolidated statements
+3 Assumptions to pro forma consolidated statements

-- a) Fair value of investment property - The property was actually acquired on May 1, 2006.
+Fair value of investment property

+The property was actually acquired on May 1, 2006.
 An appraisal was completed as at March 3, 2006 to support the acquisition price and this amount is considered to be representative of the fair value at January 1, 2006.

-b) Exchange rates
+b)

-The exchange rates used in the pro forma consolidated statements were 1 Euro equals: January 1, 2006 (used the December 31, 2005 rate) 1,38109 CAD September 30, 2006 1,41358 CAD January 1, 2006 to April 30, 2006 average rate 1,39304 CAD c) Changes to the actual amounts The changes made to the purchase price allocation to reflect a January 1, 2006 acquisition date were:
+The exchange rates used in the pro forma consolidated statements were 1 Euro equals:

+January 1, 2006 (used the December 31, 2005 rate) 1.38109 CAD September 30, 2006 1.41358 CAD January 1, 2006 to April 30, 2006 average rate 1.39304 CAD c) Changes to the actual amounts

+The changes made to the purchase price allocation to reflect a January 1, 2006 acquisition date were.

-- i) Mortgages payable were adjusted by the estimated principal change for the period January 1, 2006 to April 30, 2006. - ii) The exchange rate applied to the acquisition was adjusted to the rate in effect December 31, 2005.
+- Cash and cash equivalents was adjusted to recognize cash transactions during the period. i) - ii) Receivables and other was adjusted to remove Deferred Rental Income for the period. - i) ii) Mortgages payable were adjusted by the estimated principal change for the period January 1, 2006 to April 30, 2006. - The exchange rate applied to the acquisition was adjusted to the rate in effect December 31, 2005.